Emilio Prados

-Emilio Prados (4 March 1899 - 24 April 1962) was a Spanish poet and editor, a member of the Generation of '27.
+Emilio Prados (4 March 1899 – 24 April 1962) was a Spanish poet and editor, a member of the Generation of '27.

 Life

 Born in the Andalusian city of Málaga in 1899, Prados was offered a place at Madrid's famous Residencia de estudiantes in 1914 and moved into its university section in 1918.
-Here he met Lorca, Dalí, Buñuel and many other young people who were to become celebrated and influential figures in Spanish art and literature.
+There he met Federico García Lorca, Salvador Dalí, Luis Buñuel and many other young people who were to become celebrated and influential figures in Spanish art and literature.

-In 1921 a long-running lung complaint forced him to retire to a sanatorium in Davosplatz, Switzerland, where he spent most of the year.
+In 1921, a long-running lung complaint forced him to retire to a sanatorium in Davosplatz, Switzerland, where he spent most of the year.
 In this enforced seclusion from wider society he read widely in European literature and settled upon becoming a writer himself.
 Emerging from the sanatorium in 1922, he resumed his academic training: taking courses at the universities of Freiburg and Berlin; visiting museums and art galleries across Germany; immersing himself in the artistic culture of Paris and meeting, amongst others, Pablo Picasso.

-In the summer of 1924 he returned to Málaga, where he continued writing.
-Together with Manuel Altolaguirre he founded the magazine Litoral, one of the most influential literary and artistic publications of 1920s Spain.
-In 1925 he became an Editor for the Sur printing-house, again working closely with Altolaguirre.
+In the summer of 1924, he returned to Málaga, where he continued writing.
+In 1925 he became an Editor for the Sur printing-house, with Manuel Altolaguirre.
 Sur was responsible for publishing most of the work of the Generation of '27, and the quality of their editing brought Prados and Altolaguirre international prestige.
+In November 1926, again working closely with Altolaguirre he founded the magazine Litoral, one of the most influential literary and artistic publications of 1920s Spain.
+The magazine published works by Rafael Alberti, Luis Cernuda, Jorge Guillen, Federico García Lorca and Vicente Aleixandre, among others.
+José Maria Hinojosa worked with him in the final months of the magazine, as did José Luis Cano.

-At the same time as he was working in literature and pursuing his own creative talents, Prados took an increasing interest in social affairs and politics, particularly the marginalisation of the poorest sectors of society.
+At the same time as he was working in literature and pursuing his own creative talents, Prados took an increasing interest in social affairs and politics, particularly the marginalization of the poorest sectors of society.
 The climate of violence in Málaga after the outbreak of the Spanish Civil War in 1936 led him to return to Madrid, where he joined the Alianza de Intelectuales Antifascistas and began contributing enthusiastically to the intellectual side of the Republican cause.
 As well as publishing his own works (his compilation of war poetry, Destino fiel, won the National Literature Prize in 1938), he edited various books including Homenaje al poeta Federico García Lorca and Romancero general de la guerra de España.

 He moved to Barcelona in 1938 and took charge, again with Altolaguirre, of the publications of the Republican Ministry of Public Instruction.
 However, as a prominent Republican he was soon forced to flee Spain altogether as the Nationalists won victory in the Civil War.

-He escaped to Paris and then, early in July 1939, in the company of a variety of other intellectual Republican figures, to Mexico, where he lived until his death in 1962.
+He escaped to Paris and then, early in July 1939, in the company of a variety of other intellectual Republican figures, to Mexico, where he lived and worked in exile, until his death in 1962.
+His remains are buried at Panteón Jardín in México City.